 VarType.
 This function is equivalent to the GetType function.
 It returns a Type reference for an object instance.
 Its syntax is different from GetType's.VarType

 Classes are essential.
-They are the building blocks of our programs.
-A Class is a reference type—it is allocated on the managed heap.
-It can have Functions, Subs, data members—this includes fields.
+They are building blocks.
+A class is a reference type.
+It is allocated on the managed heap.
+It can have Functions, Subs, and data members—this includes fields.